HHS/meshrdf/descriptor-model.md

 - Data Model
 ---

 A Descriptor is a class in MeSH RDF.
-Also known as Main Headings, Descriptors are used to index citations in NLM's MEDLINE database, for cataloging of publications, and other databases, and are searchable in PubMed as [MH].
-Most Descriptors indicate the subject of a resource.
-Some indicate publication types or geographic subdivisions.
-For more information about Descriptors, visit NLM's [MeSH Record Types page](http://www.nlm.nih.gov/mesh/intro_record_types.html).
+Also known as Main Headings or MeSH Headings, Descriptors are used to index citations in the NLM MEDLINE database and to describe the subjects for NLM Catalog records.
+Descriptors are searchable in PubMed and NLM Catalog with the search tag [MH].
+Most Descriptors indicate the subject of a resource (including geographic terms).
+Some indicate publication types (what a resource is rather than what it is about; for example: Randomized Controlled Trial or Letter).
+For more information about Descriptors, visit the NLM [MeSH Record Types page](http://www.nlm.nih.gov/mesh/intro_record_types.html).

 ###RDF Graph Diagram
 {: class="inline-header"}